RaquelWriter/React-googlemap-api/README.md

 ## INSTRUCTIONS

 Download the zip and unzip.
-Open the folder in Visual Code Studio.
+Open the folder in Visual Code Studio or your preferred code editor.
 For installing the node modules, open the Terminal and type: npm install.
 Then type npm start.